VCORE: Variance-Controlled Optimization-based Reweighting for Chain-of-Thought Supervision: Introduction

 Unfortunately, long-CoT SFT is particularly susceptible to supervision noise, which can lead to misallocated supervision and degraded generalization \citep{luo2025valleypatheffectivelong,lobo-etal-2025-impact}.
 To a large extent, this susceptibility can be attributed to the convention of uniform token weighting in the cross-entropy loss across lengthy reasoning traces (e.g. exceeding 1k tokens).
 A growing body of evidence shows that: (1) not all intermediate tokens are equally worth learning from \citep{choi2025think, li2025compressing}; (2) spurious or unfaithful tokens may corrupt learning signals \citep{chen2025reasoning, turpin2023language, zhou2024can}.
 These findings motivate \emph{breaking the limitation of uniform token weighting} in long-CoT supervision.

 The above discussion leads to a central question:

-In this paper, we answer this question by proposing \textbf{VCORE}: a variance-controlled, optimization-based reweighting framework for CoT supervision.
+In this paper, we answer this question by proposing \textbf{VCORE} (Figure~\ref{fig:overview}): a variance-controlled, optimization-based reweighting framework for CoT supervision.
 VCORE departs from prior heuristics and formulates token reweighting as a constrained optimization problem: for each trajectory, compute the distribution over token positions that maximizes expected loss descent under a single SGD step, subject to a KL constraint for stability.
 This yields a closed-form \textit{Gibbs distribution} over token-wise gradient utilities, directly grounded in first-order descent dynamics.
 To efficiently estimate utilities, VCORE introduces a lightweight \textit{one-backward probing trick} that requires only one backward pass and forward-mode perturbations per batch.
 To ensure stable updates, it further rescales the weights using a principled variance control coefficient $\alpha$, which matches the update variance to that of uniform weighting.
 This end-to-end formulation identifies high-impact tokens from the training signal itself, \emph{without relying on teacher guidance, confidence thresholds or entropy filters}. {Our contributions are summarized as follows:} \begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt] \item We cast CoT supervision as a constrained optimization problem over token weights, grounded in the dynamics of SGD.
-This formulation yields a closed-form Gibbs distribution that allocates weight based on token-level gradient utility. \item We propose \textbf{VCORE}, a unified framework that combines optimization-derived token reweighting with variance-controlled scaling in a single efficient pipeline. \item VCORE consistently outperforms baseline DFT and iw-SFT on math and code benchmarks, improving both in-domain accuracy and out-of-domain generalization. \item VCORE further strengthens RL fine-tuning by providing a more effective initialization, yielding higher post-RL performance. \end{itemize}
+This formulation yields a closed-form Gibbs distribution that allocates weight based on token-level gradient utility. \item We propose \textbf{VCORE}, a unified framework that combines optimization-derived token reweighting with variance-controlled scaling in a single efficient pipeline. \item VCORE outperforms baselines on math and code benchmarks, with particularly strong gains on lower-capacity models, improving both in-domain and out-of-domain performance. \item VCORE further strengthens RL fine-tuning by providing a more effective initialization, yielding higher post-RL performance. \end{itemize}